sntdshrly/llm-doc-qa/README.md

-# llm-doc-qa
+# Document-based Question Answering
-a set of codes for "Document-based Question Answering" references.
+A set of codes for "Document-based Question Answering" references.